brainvisa/morphologist-gpl/sphinx/user_doc/sulpated.rst

     python3 -m morphologist.sulpated

 A config file is expected in the output database directory, this file should be named ``patterns_def.json``.
-See the :ref:`Write a config file` section for details.
+See the `Write a config file`_ section for details.

 If the config file contains the sulci and input database locations, then the sulci and input databases commandline parameters (``-s``/``-i`` options) are not needed.
 If the config file contains the region information, then the region commandline parameter (``-r``) is not needed.